 The postponement of the 2020 Rogers Cup presented by National Bank events in Toronto and Montreal was truly disappointing – albeit necessary.
 As Tennis Canada continues to plan for 2021, we couldn’t be more excited to welcome the starts of the ATP and WTA Tours to our respective cities in August.
 The thrill of watching the world’s best players on Canadian soil can’t be beaten and our wish is that next year’s events produce some of the best tennis ever seen on these shores.

-And hey, if measures allow and it is safe enough to do so, wouldn’t it be brilliant to see fans back in Aviva Centre and IGA Stadium too?
+And hey, if measures allow and it is safe enough to do so, wouldn’t it be brilliant to see fans back in Sobeys Stadium and IGA Stadium too?